civican/legisinfo/42-1/bills/C-45/bill_text.md

   **(1)** Subject to regulations made under subsection `161`(1), every licence or authorization issued under section 9 of the `Industrial Hemp Regulations` that is in force immediately before the commencement day is deemed to be a licence issued under section `62` of this Act and it continues in force until it is revoked or, if it is expressed to expire on a particular date, it continues in force until it expires, unless it is revoked before that date.

-  **(2)** Subject to regulations made under subsection `161`(1), every permit issued under section 22 or 27 of the `Industrial Hemp Regulations` that is in force immediately before the commencement day is deemed to be a licence issued under section `62` of this Act and it continues in force until it is revoked or, if it is expressed to expire on a particular date, it continues in force until it expires, unless it is revoked before that date.
+  **(2)** Subject to regulations made under subsection `161`(1), every permit issued under section 22 or 27 of the `Industrial Hemp Regulations` that is in force immediately before the commencement day is deemed to be a permit issued under section `62` of this Act and it continues in force until it is revoked or, if it is expressed to expire on a particular date, it continues in force until it expires, unless it is revoked before that date.

   **(3)** Subject to regulations made under subsection `161`(1), every licence, authorization or permit that is continued under subsection (1) or (2) is subject to the conditions set out in regulations made under paragraph `139`(1)(g).

   **(4)** Subject to regulations made under subsection `161`(1), every application for a licence or authorization under section 9 of the `Industrial Hemp Regulations`, or for a permit under section 22 or 27 of those Regulations, in respect of which no final decision has been made before the commencement day is deemed to be an application for a licence or a permit, as the case may be, made under section `62` of this Act.

   **(5)** Subject to regulations made under subsection `161`(1), if regulations made under subsection `139`(1) that come into force on the commencement day refer to approved cultivars, every variety of industrial hemp, as defined in section 1 of the `Industrial Hemp Regulations`, that immediately before the commencement day is an approved cultivar for a region by reason of a designation made under subsection 39(1) of the `Industrial Hemp Regulations` is deemed to be an approved cultivar under the regulations made under subsection `139`(1).

+### Section 160.1

+  **(1)** The following definitions apply in this section.

+    **cannabis** means fresh marihuana, dried marihuana and cannabis oil, as those terms are defined in subsection 1(1) of the `Access to Cannabis for Medical Purposes Regulations`, and marihuana plants or seeds, within the meaning of those Regulations. (**cannabis**)

+    **licensed producer** means a licensed producer, as defined in subsection 1(1) of the `Access to Cannabis for Medical Purposes Regulations`, who holds a licence that has not been suspended under section 43 of those Regulations. (**producteur autorisé**)

+    **provide** has the same meaning as in subsection 2(1) of the `Controlled Drugs and Substances Act`. (**fournir**)

+    **sell** has the same meaning as in subsection 2(1) of the `Controlled Drugs and Substances Act`. (**vente**)

+  **(2)** During the period that begins on the day on which this section comes into force and that ends on the day on which subsection 204(1) comes into force, a licensed producer may, despite the prohibitions set out in sections 4, 5, 7 and 7.1 of the `Controlled Drugs and Substances Act`, sell, provide, send or deliver cannabis to a person authorized under subsection (5), transport cannabis for the purpose of selling, providing, sending or delivering it to such a person or offer to perform any of those activities.

+  **(3)** A licensed producer may perform an activity under subsection (2) only if the activity is

+    performed in respect of fresh marihuana, dried marihuana, cannabis oil and marihuana plants or seeds that are cannabis and that are indicated in their licence issued under section 35 of the `Access to Cannabis for Medical Purposes Regulations`; and

+    authorized under their licence.

+  **(4)** During the period that begins on the day on which this section comes into force and that ends on the day on which subsection 204(1) comes into force, paragraphs 18(1)(b) and 19(1)(b) of the `Access to Cannabis for Medical Purposes Regulations` do not apply to a licensed producer acting under subsection (2).

+  **(5)** During the period that begins on the day on which this section comes into force and that ends on the day on which subsection 204(1) comes into force, despite the prohibitions set out in sections 4, 5, 7 and 7.1 of the `Controlled Drugs and Substances Act`, a person may, if a province authorizes them to do so and subject to subsection (6), possess, sell, provide, send, deliver or transport cannabis or offer to perform any of those activities.

+  **(6)** Subsection (5) applies only if the person meets the following conditions:

+    they possess or sell only cannabis that has been sold or provided to them by a licensed producer under subsection (2) or by a person authorized under subsection (5) to sell, provide, send, deliver or transport cannabis;

+    they sell, provide, send or deliver cannabis — or transport it for the purpose of selling, providing, sending or delivering it — only

+    to a person authorized under subsection (5), or

+    for the purpose of testing, to a licensed producer or a licensed dealer, as defined in subsection 2(1) of the `Narcotic Control Regulations`, who holds a licence in respect of cannabis;

+    they keep appropriate records respecting their activities in relation to cannabis that they possess for commercial purposes; and

+    they take adequate measures to reduce the risk of cannabis that they possess for commercial purposes being diverted to an illicit market or activity.

+  **(7)** Subsection 8(1) of the `Narcotic Control Regulations` does not apply to:

+    a licensed producer acting under subsection (2) in respect of the production, making or assembly of cannabis; or

+    a licensed producer acting under subsection (2) or a person authorized to sell or provide cannabis under subsection (5) in respect of the sale, provision, transport, sending or delivery of cannabis.

+  **(8)** Every employee or agent or mandatary of a person that is authorized to perform or to offer to perform an activity under this section may, despite the prohibitions set out in sections 4, 5, 7 and 7.1 of the `Controlled Drugs and Substances Act`, perform or offer to perform that activity if they do so as part of their employment duties and functions or their role as agent or mandatary and in a manner that is consistent with the conditions that apply to their employer's or principal's or mandator's authorization, as the case may be.

+  **(9)** Every person who is acting under a contract with a person that is authorized to perform or to offer to perform an activity under this section — other than an employee or an agent or mandatary of the authorized person — may, despite the prohibitions set out in sections 4, 5, 7 and 7.1 of the `Controlled Drugs and Substances Act`, perform or offer to perform that activity if they do so in the performance of their contract and in a manner that is consistent with the conditions that apply to the authorized person's authorization.

+  **(10)** For greater certainty, this section does not authorize the retail sale of cannabis.

 ### Section 161